Cárcel Real (Cádiz): Description

 The building is rectangular, 66.87 m by 33.45 m in size, and perfectly symmetrical in the Neoclassical style.
 It is organized around a square central courtyard and two smaller rectangular courtyards, which are located to the sides.
 The cells and other facilities are distributed around these.

 The building is two stories high, with a projecting mass at the center of the principal façade.
 Tuscan pilasters, of the giant order (banked on a base), frame the openings.
-The wide windows of the lower floor have a simple horizontal dustguard, which becomes concave at its lower ends.
+The wide windows of the lower floor have a simple horizontal dust guard, which becomes concave at its lower ends.
 Over the pilasters is an entablature, with a frieze of triglyphs and, below them, three guttae.

 The projecting mass at the center of the principal façade has four terraced Tuscan columns, as well as twinned Tuscan pillars at the ends.
 On the two shorter sides of the projecting mass, over the bays of the lower floor (and delineated by pilasters), are several blind semicircles, over which an oculus is inscribed.
 An inscription near the mean entrance reads "odia el delito, compadece al delincuente" ("hate the crime, pity the criminal"), a quotation from Concepción Arenal.

 Enrique Romero de Torres in his Catálogo Monumental de España - Provincia de Cádiz, considered the building to be "the most architecturally tasteful civil building in Cádiz" and added, "if it were not for the legend already cited ['Hate the crime, pity the criminal'], one could think to have been constructed for a museum or a literary center".